dbgate/dbgate.github.io/support.md

 If you want to help and you prefer another way than financial support, please check [contribution info](https://github.com/dbgate/dbgate#how-to-contribute) on GitHub

+Or you can [share your experiences with DbGate](https://testimonial.to/dbgate) and help other users to decide to try DbGate.

 ## Premium edition

 You could also support DbGate project by ordering [Premium](/premium/) edition of DbGate.
 Besides suporting DbGate, you have will also e-mail support and enterprise features included.